bbc/childrens-games-starter-pack/docs/gel-guidelines.md

 **GEL Icon Asset Pack** provides the icons which must be used; they may be skinned but the pictorial shape and size must remain.

+### In-game audio for devices
-**In-game audio for devices** the ringer/silent switch (iOS) or mute (Android) on a device should not silence in-game audio.
+The ringer/silent switch (iOS) or mute (Android) on a device should not silence in-game audio.
 Therefore audio should play regardless of whether the device is silenced/muted.
 This follows guidelines from Android and iOS.

 ## Toolkit